 Our analysis favors hospitals that demonstrate exemplary standards and earn high patient ratings from the federal Centers for Medicare & Medicaid Services (CMS) as well as distinctions from the Baby Friendly Hospital Initiative and The Joint Commission.

-Our core data partner for this project was Definitive Healthcare.
+Our core data partners for this project were Definitive Healthcare and Denniston Data.
 We also relied on publicly available data from CMS and The Joint Commission.
 The University of Southern California’s Chan department provided data on the nation’s neonatal intensive care units (NICUs).

 Here’s a detailed look at how we arrived at our 75 top choices.